Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 Responsive Caregiving

-• Supports the emotional regulation of children
+• Supports children's emotional regulation

 • Encourages exploration and learning